-- Sample preparation following the description in 8.
-Sampling and sample and 10.
-Analytical solution. - 2) The apparatus should be prepared following the description in 11.
-Preparation of the apparatus - 3) Measurements are made 3 times with the 100% sample, 4 times with the 75% sample, 6 times with the 50% sample, and 12 times with the 25% sample using the blood cell counter, and the counts of each sample strength are summated. - 4) Draw the graph based on the measurement results and calculate the erythrocyte/leukocyte count following the description in 13.
+- 1) Sample preparation should follow the description in section 8.
+"Sampling and sample" and section 10.
+"Analytical solution". - The apparatus should be prepared following the description in 11.
+Preparation of the apparatus - 3) Measurements are made 3 times with the 100% sample concentration, 4 times with the 75% sample concentration, 6 times with the 50% sample concentration, and 12 times with the 25% sample concentration using the blood cell counter, and the counts of each sample concentration are summed up. - Draw the graph based on the measurement results and calculate the erythrocyte/leukocyte count following the description in 13.
 Data processing